shelbyspees/speesblog/_drafts/looking-forward-and-visualizing-balance.md

   </ul>
 </aside>

-Tim Pychyl explains that people who procrastinate have a warped view of their future self.
-They think their future self will be much more capable at accomplishing the task at hand than their present self.
+As Tim Pychyl explains, people who procrastinate have a warped view of their future self.
+It's as if the future self will more capable at accomplishing the task at hand than their present self.